 Drawing on their extensive industry expertise, faculty cochairs Boris Groysberg and Paul M. Healy will explore critical issues in leadership, change management, ethics, and talent management.
 You will emerge ready to improve financial performance and drive business growth in any economic climate.

-Leadership in Financial Organizations examines a range of industry, strategy, leadership, and organizational topics.
-Through case studies, lectures, interactive exercises, and surveys, you will analyze complex leadership issues confronted by financial institutions around the world.
+Leadership in Financial Organizations examines a broad range of industry, strategy, leadership, and organizational topics.
+Through global case studies, lectures, interactive exercises, and surveys, you will analyze the complex leadership challenges confronting financial institutions around the world.

 This program is designed for managing directors and other high-level executives of established global financial institutions.
-Offering a uniform curriculum across all locations enables executives to choose the program venue that best suits their schedule and location.
 Typical organizations represented include insurance companies, investment and commercial banks, asset management firms, hedge funds, and private equity firms.

 Programs, dates, fees, and faculty are subject to change.